zen-browser/docs/content/themes-store/themes-marketplace-preferences.md

 ---

-## How to use preferences in the theme's CSS
+## Using preferences in the theme's CSS

 Once you have defined your preferences in the `preferences.json` file, you can use them in your theme’s CSS to modify the appearance or behavior based on the user’s selections.